Procedures and processes

 Ask your manager or a member of the Health and Safety Committee for assistance if you have any difficulty completing the report.

 If you are a supervisor or manager, there are a sequence of immediate response actions you must follow.

 Learn more: Responses and roles of supervisors and managers.

 Students/visitors/honorary staff members

-- Immediately report the accident to your lecturer, reporting supervisor, host or manager.
+- Immediately report the incident to your lecturer, reporting supervisor, host or manager.

 Contractors (principals)/ sub-contractors/ self-employed contractors

 You are required to notify the University of all incidents/accidents that occur: